better cities, happier people

 ✔️ a product creator’s entrepreneurial mindset

-✔️ and a facilitator’s heart for people
+✔️ and a community builder’s heart for people

 Plot twist incoming…

-But after working as a UX designer whose work reached millions, and as a facilitator and coach guiding adults through the process of cultivating platonic connection, I noticed an uncomfortable truth:
+After working as a UX designer whose work reached millions, and as a facilitator and coach guiding adults through the process of cultivating platonic connection, I noticed an uncomfortable truth:

 If our lives, cities, and neighborhoods were designed for human thriving, people wouldn’t have to work so hard to meet basic human needs like friendship and community.